What is Sorority Recruitment?

-For most of the Dallas-area high schools, DAPA has provided the contact information for a woman to be assigned to the school.
+For most of the Dallas-area high schools, DAPA has provided the contact information for a woman who has been assigned to support your school.
 If you have any questions, need help or clarification, contact these women.
 They are women who are knowledgeable about the recruitment process and can help you.
-If you don’t see a high school liaison at your school and need help, email our high school liaison, Amy Gable and we’ll help you.

 If I pledge a sorority that is not part of the National Panhellenic Council (local organizations, National Pan-Hellenic Council, etc.) am I still eligible for a DAPA scholarship?

-- High school women in the high school senior women (public or private high schools) who lives in the Dallas ISD or Highland Park ISD attendance zones (includes Addison, Highland Park and University Park)
+- University women who have graduated from a high school (public or private) in the Dallas ISD or Highland Park ISD attendance zones (includes Addison, Highland Park, and University Park)

-- Attend an accredited four-year Texas university with National Panhellenic Conference (NPC) sororities on campus
+- Attend an accredited four-year university with National Panhellenic Conference (NPC) sororities on campus

-For a list of universities with NPC sororities, please click here.
+For a list of Texas universities with NPC sororities, please click here.

 What is Recruitment 101 (previously called Recruitment Forum)?

-Recruitment 101 is an annual event hosted by Dallas Alumnae Panhellenic Association for high school senior women and their families to attend.
+Recruitment 101 is an annual event hosted by Dallas Alumnae Panhellenic Association for high school senior and college-bound women and their families.
 Information is presented is intended to explain what recruitment is, how to be prepare to participate in recruitment and what to expect at recruitment.
 This is held in January or February and offers speakers to answer any questions you might have.
 If you cannot attend ours, other local Panhellenic Associations have them as well.
 We highly recommend attending one of these meetings.

 Do I still need to attend DAPA’s information meeting if my school has their own?